 - Committed to WE and US, not I

 Student Ambassadors are expected to work fall and spring semesters however are encouraged to make a yearlong commitment which includes the summer term.
-Ambassadors also receive a shirt and blazer to wear during tours and campus events.
+Ambassadors also receive a shirt to wear during tours and campus events.

 Some of the Student Ambassador roles include, however not limited to: